CagriCatik/PCB-Design-with-KiCad/docs/src/01_introduction/study-guide.md

 **Who should focus on this part?**
 If you are new to KiCad or PCB design in general, this hands-on project is crucial to help you transition from theory to practice.

 ## Part 3: KiCad and PCB Fundamentals

 ### Overview
-This part delves into **fundamental concepts of PCB design** and **key features of KiCad**.
+This part explores into **fundamental concepts of PCB design** and **key features of KiCad**.
 It includes four sections that build on the knowledge from Parts 1 and 2, offering in-depth explanations of essential design principles and workflows in KiCad.

 ### Topics Covered
 - **Vias and Keep-Out Areas:** Learn how to control where traces and components can be placed on your board.